 As has been mentioned earlier, it is known that the father John Bartelot acquired the house in Cathedral Close, Salisbury, in 1543 and that three years later he purchased various ex-monastery properties including "Eastworth" at Cranborne, so it is logical to look there as a possible destination for missing Richard.

-Probably because of this, and whilst he was a commisioner investigating monasteries in Wessex, John Bartelot alias Bartlett alias Hancock, purchased a house in Cathedral Close, Salisbury, in the year 1543. (see extract from Sarum Close)
+... the town of Salisbury was more than a cathedral town and became the centre of administrative activities for Wiltshire and much of the surrounding country in other counties.
+Probably because of this, and whilst he was a commisioner investigating monasteries in Wessex, John Bartelot alias Bartlett alias Hancock, purchased a house in Cathedral Close, Salisbury, in the year 1543. (see extract from Sarum Close) |

 There it is found a family of Bartletts was living in a house named "Holwell" in the 18th century and - even more significantly - another John Bartlett choirmaster at the Cathedral, was occupying the house in Cathedral Close only some 46 years after its purchase by John Bartelot alias Bartlett alias Hancock!